andburn/hdt-plugin-victoryshot/README.md

 ---

 ## License
 The plugin is licensed under the terms of the MIT license.
-The full license text is available in the LICENSE file.

 ## Attribution
 This plugin uses [IcoMoon](https://icomoon.io/) free font icons licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/)